Vtenext 25.02: A three-way path to RCE

 Module Upload

 VTENext administrators can develop and upload custom modules, user-defined components or extensions that expand the standard functionality of the platform.
+It is normal that these functions allow arbitrary code to be inserted into the application; thus, this is not a vulnerability.

 Management of custom modules within the ModuleManager area